Can I avoid my student loan debt by moving to another country?

 Moving to a different country won’t forgive your student loan debt and can cause lasting issues when it comes to your co-signers, your ability to secure credit, and your financial standing if you ever decide to move back to the United States.

 People have been leaving the country to avoid things for a while.
-Think about draft dodgers, or all of those people who claim they’re going to go to Canada if certain politicians win elections.
+Think about draft dodgers, or all of those people claimed they’re going to go to Canada if a certain politician won an election.
 But student loan dodgers?

-And while the Vice piece highlights some extreme cases (kids these days, am I right?), it also indicates that some student loan debtors can resort to desperate measures.
-But before you reach for your passport, it’s important to note that ditching your student loans in a foreign country is bad for your current life, your future financial situation, and your loved ones.
+Some student loan debtors can resort to desperate measures.
+But before you reach for your passport, it’s important to note that ditching your student loans in a foreign country is bad for your current life, your future financial situation and your loved ones.

 The bright side of moving to Europe or South America or wherever?
 You can forget about your student loan debt and enjoy a beautiful new locale.
 The downside?
 Pretty much everything else: